BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Software.md

     linkStyle 69 stroke:green,stroke-width:2.0px
     linkStyle 70 stroke:#55f,stroke-width:2.0px
 ```
-They then wrap that so that they can sign the whole package themselves.
+Finally, they wrap that so that they can sign the whole package themselves.
 ```
 {
     {